szpak/gradle-pitest-plugin/README.md

 ### How can I debug a gradle-pitest-plugin execution or a PIT process execution itself in a Gradle build?

-Ocasionally, it may be useful to debug a gradle-pitest-plugin execution or a PIT execution itself (e.g. [NPE in PIT](https://github.com/hcoles/pitest/issues/345)) to provide sensible error report.
+Occasionally, it may be useful to debug a gradle-pitest-plugin execution or a PIT execution itself (e.g. [NPE in PIT](https://github.com/hcoles/pitest/issues/345)) to provide sensible error report.

 The gradle-pitest-plugin execution can be remotely debugged with adding `-Dorg.gradle.debug=true` to the command line.